 In order to eliminate speculation about the fuel existing on board the aircraft, we would like to mention that there is sufficient fuel at the time of landing in accordance with the regulations in force and we firmly reject the claims that there was an emergency landing caused by the lack of fuel.
 We reinforce this by the fact that at no time did the commander request the emergency landing.

-Regarding the 110 passengers who came from Bucharest together with the 45 passengers who were to depart from Cluj, they are being transferred to Sibiu from where another company aircraft will take them and transport them to Barcelona. .
-All passengers were provided with food and drinks during the waiting period. ”
+Regarding the 110 passengers who came from Bucharest together with the 45 passengers who were to embark from Cluj, these being transferred at this moment to Sibiu from where another aircraft of the company will take them and transport them to Barcelona .
+All passengers were provided with food and drink during the waiting period. "